Ketel Marte Player Props: Diamondbacks vs. Braves

 Braves Pitching Rankings

-- The Braves have the sixth-ranked team ERA among all MLB pitching staffs (3.69).
+- The Braves have a 3.68 team ERA that ranks fifth across all league pitching staffs.

-- Braves pitchers combine to give up 51 home runs (0.9 per game), the second-fewest in the league.
+- Braves pitchers combine to give up 51 home runs (0.9 per game), the second-fewest in baseball.

-- The righty last pitched on Saturday against the Philadelphia Phillies, when he went 5 1/3 innings, allowing two earned runs while giving up seven hits.
+- The right-hander last appeared on Sunday against the Philadelphia Phillies, when he tossed six innings, allowing two earned runs while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.